Fridge003/SoundLib/README.md

 - [ ] Database: need to add Recording and Composer database.
 - [ ] Search: search entries from databases and show the result.
 - [ ] Detailed view: detailed view of recordings, composers and users when clicking on entries.
-- [ ] About page: add an about page
+- [ ] About page: add an about page.
+- [ ] Admin page: have access to anything.
-- [ ] Translations: support Chinse and English
+- [ ] Translations: support Chinse and English.

 ## Project Introduction